frappe/books/frappe/README.md

 The reason for maintaining a framework is to allow for varied backends.
-Currently Books runs on the electron renderer process and all db stuff happens on the electron main process which has access to node libs.
+Currently Books runs on the electron renderer process and all db stuff happens on the electron main process which has access to nodelibs.
 As the development of `Fyo` progresses it will allow for a browser frontend and a node server backend.